Helping Children Heal From Trauma

 During weekly therapy sessions, therapists work alongside children and non-offending caregivers while they overcome the trauma of abuse, build a positive self-image, learn healthy coping & emotional regulation skills, and establish healthy relationships with members of their support system.

-The play therapy group is for children (ages 3-12) who have been directly or indirectly impacted by physical abuse, sexual abuse, or domestic violence.
-This group will use art and play therapy activities to increase the youths’ understanding of healthy boundaries and safety.
-The activities also improve self-esteem and emotional management skills.
+- Children’s Group - For children (ages of 3-12) who have been directly or indirectly impacted by physical abuse, sexual abuse, or domestic violence.
+This group uses art and play therapy activities to increase understanding of healthy boundaries and safety, improve self-esteem and emotional management skills.

 Help us continue to provide hope, healing & justice for abused children.

 Last year, the Will County Children's Advocacy Center served more than 430 Will County children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.

 Children who have been victimized, and receive services are less likely to: abuse drugs or alcohol, grow up to become victims of domestic violence, become involved in some sort of criminal activity, suffer from depression, anxiety disorders, or post-traumatic stress disorder, and/or develop suicidal ideation and self-harm.